“How can you eat so much food and manage to look fit?” Riddhi asked her friend Sunidhi.

 - Start with an investment plan

 When you plan right, you win half the battle.
-Armed with an investment plan, your financial moves are more proactive than reactive.
+Armed with the best investment plan, your financial moves are more proactive than reactive.
 There is a sense of purpose in managing money and you did not deviate from the course set by your investment plan.

 - Plan early